Protesters who toppled Hasina want Nobel laureate Muhammad Yunus to lead Bangladesh

-DHAKA, Bangladesh (AP) — A key organizer of Bangladesh's student protests said Nobel Peace Prize laureate Muhammad Yunus was their choice as head of an interim government a day after the longtime Prime Minister Sheik Hasina resigned.
+DHAKA, Bangladesh (AP) — A key organizer of Bangladesh's student protests said Nobel Peace Prize laureate Muhammad Yunus was their choice as head of an interim government a day after longtime Prime Minister Sheikh Hasina resigned.

 The country’s figurehead president and the military chief said Monday that an interim government would be formed soon.